 How do you navigate content on the iPad?
 Scroll or flip?
 In 1987, the biggest neck beards in tech held a conference on the Future of Hypertext and there were two camps, “Card Sharks” and “Holy Scrollers”.
-They had an epic battle over the following question: Should you scroll or flip pages on the screen?
+They had an epic battle over this question: Should you scroll or flip pages on the screen?
 Who won the fight?

 Let’s first look at how the discussion went.
 Here is a short rundown of the debate (a lot of it feels like déjà vu):

 As happens in every new field, a struggle is already taking place over which hypertext methods are the best, with creators defending their philosophies.
-Many hypermedia developers are divided, for example, over whether to break up hypertext into small notecard like chunks the way Apple’s Hypercard does, or to give unlimited size to the chunks.
+Many hypermedia developers are divided, for example, over whether to break up hypertext into small notecard-like chunks, the way Apple’s Hypercard does, or to give unlimited size to the chunks.

-“There are two camps: Hypercard and scrolling,” said Jef Raskin, formerly of Apple and now president of Information Appliance of Menlo Park, California.
+“There are two camps: Hypercard and scrolling”, said Jef Raskin, formerly of Apple and now president of Information Appliance of Menlo Park, California.
 “I’m a holy scroller.”